nedlir/Secure-File-Transfer-System/README.md

 ## Features

 ### Registration
-- If the client does not have a registration file (`info.me`), it will read user information from the transfer file (`info.transfer`) and send a registration request to the server.
+- If the client does not have a registration file (`me.info`), it will read user information from the transfer file (`transfer.info`) and send a registration request to the server.
-- The server responds with a unique client ID, which the client stores in `info.me`.
+- The server responds with a unique client ID, which the client stores in `me.info`.

 ### Public Key Generation
 - Clients generate RSA key pairs (public and private keys) and send their public key to the server.